Adult Re-Education Fund

 The family of Patricia Orr Allemeier is pleased to honor her memory through the creation of an endowed nursing scholarship at the Hancock County Community Foundation (HCCF), following her death on November 4, 2015 at Hancock Regional Hospital.
 Patricia Orr graduated from Frankfort High School in Frankfort, Ohio in 1953 and received her nursing diploma from Miami Valley Hospital School of Nursing, Dayton Ohio, in 1956.
 Her nursing career began at Miami Valley Hospital where she quickly came to be recognized for her kindness and compassion.

-Her husband Paul and Pat moved to Greenfield in 1964 where she began working for Hancock Memorial Hospital as an Emergency Room nurse and later served as Director until 1981.
+With her husband Paul, Pat moved to Greenfield in 1964 where she began working for Hancock Memorial Hospital as an emergency room nurse and later served as director until 1981.
 Paul’s career took the family to Terre Haute in 1981 and then to Salem in 1987.
-During this time, Pat worked in the Emergency Department at the hospitals in the respective communities.
-In 1990 until 1993 Pat served as the Director of Education at the Dunn Memorial Hospital in Bedford.
+During this time, Pat worked in the emergency department at the hospitals in the respective communities.
+From 1990 until 1993 Pat served as the Dunn Memorial Hospital Director of Education in Bedford.
 Nursing education was Pat’s second love.
 Even though she retired from nursing in 1993, Pat continued her dedication to helping people in need.
 She and Paul returned to Greenfield in 2006 and were members of Trinity Park United Methodist Church.
 Pat had a rich history of volunteering at food pantries and hospitals and continued to do so as a volunteer at the Kenneth Butler Soup Kitchen.

-Pat considered nursing a service, and although she provided care in various locations, she consistently did so with great compassion; therefore the scholarship named in her honor requires two recommendation letters and an essay attesting to the applicant’s ability to demonstrate caring, compassion and empathy.
-See guidebook for a complete list of requirements.
+Pat considered nursing a service, and although she provided care in various locations, she consistently did so with great compassion; therefore, the scholarship named in her honor requires two recommendation letters and an essay attesting to the applicant’s ability to demonstrate caring, compassion, and empathy.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Jim Andrews Scholarship Endowment Fund

 This “Champion of Youth” played a huge role in the local Boys and Girls Club of Hancock County.
-Jim Andrews was known and will be remembered for his unwavering faith, zeal for helping kids, and acting like one himself – refusing to grow up, yet always staying young at heart.
+Jim Andrews was known and will be remembered for his unwavering faith, zeal for helping kids, and acting like a kid himself –refusing to grow up, yet always staying young at heart.
 This kind-hearted man made friends everywhere he went and one of his great passions “was finding the lost sheep and bringing it back into the fold.”
-Jim served the Boys and Girls Club in any way needed including acting as executive, coach and janitor.
-To honor Jim’s dedication and service to the youth of Hancock County, the Greenfield Facility was renamed the “Jim Andrews Unit” in 2008.
+Jim served the Boys and Girls Club in any way needed including acting as executive, coach, and janitor.
+To honor Jim’s dedication and service to the youth of Hancock County, the Greenfield facility was renamed the “Jim Andrews Unit” in 2008.
 Jim served as Boys and Girls Club of Hancock County Executive Director from 1964 through 1989.
-He received the Distinguished Achievement Award in 1982 for all of his outstanding work with the Boys and Girls Club.
-He was also a Hancock County probation officer for 21 years.
+He received the Boys and Girls Club Distinguished Achievement Award in 1982 for all of his outstanding work.
+He was also a Hancock County Probation Officer for 21 years.
 Jim was a member of the Greenfield American Legion, the New Palestine United Church, the Greenfield Optimist Club, and was also a World War II Army veteran.
-Mr. Andrews passed away on January 9, 2008 at the age of 80.
+Mr. Andrews passed away on January 9, 2008, at the age of 80.
 This scholarship was established to give tribute to the memory of this “one of a kind” man by the Mother’s Club of the Greenfield Boys and Girls Club of Hancock County.
-It benefits graduating seniors who have been members, as well as served as a volunteer at the Club, while being a role model to young club members.
-See guidebook for a complete list of requirements.
+It benefits graduating seniors who have been members, as well as served as a volunteer at the club while being a role model to young club members.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.